stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

-A new record type would therefore make it possible to more easily associate the special processing needed with the new type rather than the standard SRV RRtype that occur in completely other scenarios than are described here. type would provide a cleaner solution to all the new types of notification signaling.
+A new record type would therefore make it possible to more easily associate the special processing needed with the new type rather than the standard SRV RRtype that occurs in completely other scenarios than are described here.
+The NOTIFY record type would provide a cleaner solution to all the new types of notification signaling.
 Eg.:

     parent.
 IN NOTIFY  CDS     59   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   59   scanner.parent.